Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models

 Few papers have investigated the specific impact of Survey Response Generation Methods so far. \citet{wang_my_2024} identified that the most probable first output token often does not match the open-ended responses of an LLM when prompted with survey questions.
 Through our assessments, we go beyond dissimilarities in the generated responses and identify the Survey Response Generation Method that works best for a given survey and LLM. \citet{meister_benchmarking_2025} compared different methods for generating response distributions and found that the Verbalized Distribution Method works best, which is why we also implement it.
 Our work goes further, as we simulate the responses of individual survey participants instead of subpopulations directly.
 We evaluate Survey Response Generation Methods on non-English datasets (GLES 2017, GLES 2025), and compare a wider range of methods, including Open Generation Methods.

-\paragraph{Response Generation in Other Settings} Another line of research has investigated closed-ended and open-ended model responses in other contexts. \citet{rottger_political_2024} found that adding instructions on the response format, and forcing models to, e.g., `take a clear stance', alters the response option that a model chooses. \citet{tam_let_2024} and \citet{long_aligning_2025} also observed a negative impact of format instructions for mathematical reasoning tasks.
-We extend this line of research from evaluations of LLM alignment and mathematical reasoning to the simulation of survey responses, including persona prompts and human survey data for comparison.
+\paragraph{Response Generation in Other Settings} Another line of research has investigated closed-ended and open-ended model responses in other contexts. \citet{rottger_political_2024} found that adding instructions on the response format, and forcing models to, e.g., `take a clear stance', alters the response option that a model chooses. \citet{tam_let_2024} also observed a negative impact of format instructions for mathematical reasoning tasks.
+Finally, \citet{licht_measuring_2025} evaluate methods for annotating scalar constructs with LLMs and see improvements with pairwise comparisons and token probability-weighted scores.
+We extend this line of research to the simulation of survey responses, including persona prompts and human survey data for comparison.